Your membership has expired

 If it’s cigarettes, matches, or hot ashes that are still burning or smoking, don’t pick them up with your vacuum cleaner.
 The damage they could cause is multifold: They could burn through your vacuum’s paper or canvas bag or melt your vacuum canister.
 Other items that have already been sucked into your vacuum could also mix with these burning items and ignite, Kobrick says.

 What to do instead: The key is not to be hasty.
-Instead of immediately vacuuming up burning or smoldering materials, Kobrick says, extinguish them fully first before attempting to clean them up.
+Instead of immediately vacuuming up burning or smoldering materials, Kobrick says, extinguish them fully before attempting to clean them up.

 Small, Sharp Objects